malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 ## Habitual behaviour
 Unlike innate behaviour, habitual behaviour is a) learned through experience, and b) can be very complex, and c) can be goal-modulated.
 Additionally, habitual behaviour is learned to the point of being _automatic_: we no longer have to think about how to carry out the behaviour (Snow, 2006).
 However habitual behaviour is slow to be learned, and slow to be unlearned (van Es, 2019).
 There is some disagreement in the literature as to whether it is affected by contextual priming such as goals (Snow, 2006) or not (Gęsiarz & Crockett, 2015; Bernacer & Murillo, 2014; Dayan, 2008).
 It is likely that this reflects the specific focus of the research undertaken at the time and as an attempt to identify distinguishing factors between habitual and rational behaviour, rather than a claim that habitual behaviour is truly inflexible to the point of ignoring the individual's goals.

 As illustrated in the diagram below, control of habitual behaviour is believed to be structured as an _implicit model_ (Sutton, 1998) that directly associates (or _computes_/_infers_) a response to a given stimulus (de Wit, 2009).
 In Reinforcement Learning literature this same architecture is referred to as _model-free_ because it lacks a structural model of the environment that can be queried in arbitrary ways - discussed further in the section below on rational behaviour.
 The reader will notice the similarity to mention of _reactive control_ in earlier sections.
 I use the word habitual now that the context is biologically focused, but the two terms should be treated synonymously.
-Indeed, the behavioural science literature often uses the _reactive_ termilogy.
+Indeed, the behavioural science literature often uses the _reactive_ terminology.

 ![Habitual standard management](files/A-coherent-theory-v1-habitual-std-mgmt.drawio.png)